thefremus/devmojo/notes/how-i-used-chatgpt.md

 - 10 articles on ReactJS
 - 7 articles on Node.js

 The important thing about a growth plan is it must be measurable - you have to measure your progress.
 A growth plan must also be flexible - you cannot layout your goals for 2023 in a brittle way.
 Life will throw curve balls at you.
 But at least I have a target - to write 37 pieces on the technologies I use.
-The next step was to break down the writing into two week cycles - for two weeks I focus on Azure, then write something.
-For the next two weeks its .NET, write something, etc. It provides me with a plan.
+The next step was to break down the writing into two week cycles - for two weeks I focus on Azure, then write something after every week.
+For the next two weeks after its .NET, write something every week, etc. It provides me with a plan.
 Instead of writing in a hit and miss fashion.
 Being focused is very important.
 But it also allows me to focus on a variety of technologies.
 The key to making all this work is to commit to and execute on the daily 30 to 60 minute learning.
 I have to remember - its not about perfection.
 Progress is the key.
 So even if I do not know a lot about Cosmos DB after two weeks I will have known more than I did the previous two weeks.

 So I asked ChatGPT to render a table for me containing the weeks and the subject area.

 ![How I used ChatGPT](img/how-i-use-chatgpt-2.png)

 I was not quite finished yet.
 I then asked it to amend the table several times - and this is the part that makes it such a great experience.
 At each conversation point it knows I referred to the table.
 Just think how the time it would have taken me to manually edit and update the table in Markdown.
+The image below is redacted.

 ![How I used ChatGPT](img/how-i-use-chatgpt-3.png)